streamr-dev/network/README.md

-update() | Updates the properties of this Stream object by sending them to the API. delete() | Deletes this Stream. getPermissions() | Returns the list of permissions for this Stream. hasPermission(operation, user) | Returns a permission object, or null if no such permission was found. `operation` is one of 'read', 'write', or 'share'. `user` is the username of a user, or null for public permissions. grantPermission(operation, user) | Grants the permission to do `operation` to `user`, which are defined as above. revokePermission(permissionId) | Revokes a permission identified by its `id`. detectFields() | Updates the Stream field config (schema) to match the latest data point in the Stream.
+update() | Updates the properties of this Stream object by sending them to the API. delete() | Deletes this Stream. getPermissions() | Returns the list of permissions for this Stream. hasPermission(operation, user) | Returns a permission object, or null if no such permission was found.
+Valid `operation` values for streams are: stream_get, stream_edit, stream_delete, stream_publish, stream_subscribe, and stream_share. `user` is the username of a user, or null for public permissions. grantPermission(operation, user) | Grants the permission to do `operation` to `user`, which are defined as above. revokePermission(permissionId) | Revokes a permission identified by its `id`. detectFields() | Updates the Stream field config (schema) to match the latest data point in the Stream.